Modulus/ansible-forman/README.md

 # NB!!!!
 /usr/sbin/upload-salt-reports keeps failing.
 Python 2.7.11 is needed for this to work This probably means you are running a ubuntu version lower than 16.04

+Also you need to change the minion id to the fqdn using sudo salt-cloud -a rename oldname newname=newname You also need to change this in the /etc/salt/minion file....